Agency for Cultural Affairs: Overview

 The government protects buried properties, of which some 300,000 had been identified.
 During the 1980s, many important prehistoric and historic sites were investigated by the archaeological institutes that the agency funded, resulting in about 2,000 excavations in 1989.
 The wealth of material unearthed shed new light on the controversial period of the formation of the Japanese state.

 A 1975 amendment to the Cultural Properties Protection Act of 1897 enabled the Agency for Cultural Affairs to designate traditional areas and buildings in urban centers for preservation.
 From time to time, various endangered traditional artistic skills are added to the agency's preservation roster, such as the 1989 inclusion of a kind of ancient doll making.

 One of the most important roles of the Cultural Properties Protection Division is to preserve the traditional arts and crafts and performing arts through their living exemplars.
 Individual artists and groups, such as a dance troupe or a pottery village, are designated as mukei bunkazai (intangible cultural assets) in recognition of their skill.
 Major exponents of the traditional arts have been designated as ningen kokuho (living national treasures).
 About seventy persons are so honored at any one time; in 1989 the six newly designated masters were a kyogen (comic) performer, a chanter of bunraku (puppet) theater, a performer of the nagauta shamisen (a special kind of stringed instrument), the head potter making Nabeshima decorated porcelain ware, the top pictorial lacquer-ware artist, and a metal-work expert.
-Each was provided a lifetime annual pension of ￥2 million and financial aid for training disciples.
+Each was provided a lifetime annual pension of ¥2 million and financial aid for training disciples.

 A number of institutions come under the aegis of the Agency for Cultural Affairs: the national museums of Japanese and Asian art in Tokyo, Kyoto, Nara, Osaka and Fukuoka, the cultural properties research institutes at Tokyo and Nara, and the national theaters.
 During the 1980s, the National Noh Theatre and the National Bunraku Theater were constructed by the government.

 As of April 2021, it is led by the Commissioner for Cultural Affairs, Shunichi Tokura.

-The agency is based in the Chiyoda Ward of Tokyo.
-Main parts of the agency will move to Kyoto in 2022 or later, while other parts will remain in Tokyo.
+The agency is based in the Kamigyo Ward of Kyoto City.
+Main parts of the agency moved to Kyoto in 2023, while other parts remained in Tokyo.